kibook/s1kd-tools/tools/s1kd-transform/README.md

 -i
 Includes an "identity" template in to each specified stylesheet.

+-l
+Treat input (stdin or arguments) as lists of CSDB objects to transform, rather than CSDB objects themselves.

 -o &lt;file&gt;
 Output to &lt;file&gt; instead of stdout.
 This option only makes sense when the input is a single CSDB object.